thecodeassassin/influxdb.com/content/docs/v0.9/query_language/functions.md

 DERIVATIVE() computes the rate of change for a field value at each point in the series.

-This definition is a work in progress, suggestions welcome.

 DERIVATIVE() can have two arguments.
 The first is required and is a field name.
 The second is optional and is a rate normalization parameter.
 If the second parameter is not provided defaults to 1s

 The optional second argument determines the time `units` of the output.
 For example `DERIVATIVE(field_key, 1s)` returns a rate per second while `DERIVATIVE(field_key, 1h)` returns a rate per hour.